Harassment and Illegal Eviction

 If your landlord takes any action such as coming into your property without permission, threatening or harming you or your family or attempting to remove your belongings from your home this may constitute a criminal offence and you should immediately contact your local police station.

 Dartford Borough Council is an enforcing authority for the Protection from Eviction Act 1977 and does not hesitate in using powers to investigate circumstances and prosecute landlords where clear breaches of the legislation exist.

 If, as a landlord, you wish to discuss your obligations under the Act, please do not hesitate to contact the Private Housing Section.
 The importance of a thorough understanding of the Protection from Eviction Act 1977 cannot be emphasised enough and if you, in particular, are entering into proceedings to evict your tenants then you should obtain independent legal advice.

-Private Sector Housing will investigate all complaints about harassment or illegal eviction which are referred to us.
+The Housing Solutions Team will investigate all complaints about harassment or illegal eviction which are referred to us.

 Legal Responsibilities of Landlord Protection From Eviction Act 1977 Section 1 - Unlawful Eviction and Harassment

 This section makes it unlawful for any person to deprive or attempt to deprive a residential occupier of any premises of occupation of those premises or any part of them.
 That person is guilty of an offence unless he/she proves that they had reasonable cause to believe that the residential occupier had ceased to reside in those premises.